skiptoniam/ppmData/readme.md

 ![](readme_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Now let's try and generate a ppm using a poisson gam.
-We are going to need more integration points (background points) inorder to develop a robust Poisson Point Process model.
-If you look at the great Fithian & Hastie (2014) or Warton & Shepard (2010) papers they show that if you start to approach an infiniate number of integration points you should converge on the correct estimate of the intensity of occurrence (not quite correct) within the stufy region.
+Now let's try and generate a ppm using a Poisson gam.
+We are going to need more integration points (background points) in order to develop a robust Poisson Point Process model.
+If you look at the great Fithian & Hastie (2014) or Warton & Shepard (2010) papers they show that if you start to approach an infinite number of integration points you should converge on the correct estimate of the intensity of occurrence (not quite correct) within the study region.
 Infinity is a big number - so how about we aim for about 20,000 background points.
 If are getting close the summed relative likelihood of occurrence should approximately equal the number of presence points, in this case study 94 occurrence points.

 ``` r
 library(mgcv)